etingof/talks/devconf-redfish-future-of-hardware-management/slides.rst

 * 4:05am - reasons are still not clear
 * 4:10am - your boss gives you 10 more minutes...

-What do you do now?
+What's now?
+Scratch your head?
+Rub your eyes?

 Hardware management to the rescue
 =================================